U.S. Department of Justice

 All formal service under Article 5(1) must be sent directly to Process Forwarding International and are assessed a flat fee.

-The United States notes, however, that there is no requirement under U.S. federal law that request for judicial assistance be referred to the Department of State or the Department of Justice's contractor for execution through Process Forwarding International.
+The United States notes that there is no requirement under U.S. federal law that requests for service be sent to Processing Forwarding International.
 The United States has no objection to the informal delivery of such documents by members of diplomatic or consular missions in the United States, through the mails or by private persons if that would be effective under applicable law, provided no compulsion is used.
-The costs or fees associated with the use of privately contracted authorized persons to effect service, would be individually negotiated, and unknown to the United States government.

 |Time for execution of request: